sophia-tsilerides/LegalSpeech/README.md

 `speech-to-text`: Producing text from audio files using Google's Speech-to-Text API

 `Web Scraping ca9`: Using Selenium and BeautifulSoup packages to scrape ca9 website for case information.

+`SCOTUS`: Working with U.S. Supreme Court audio files from oyez API for consumption to UIS-RNN model.